Changissnz/selfinterest/README.md

 interest.
-But seemingly out of nowhere, the guard, out of his own greed and desires foreign to those he is supposed to guard, proceeds on a different economical route of compromise to what is ordered to him to be the fixture, as per the duties declared onto him as the guard.
+But seemingly out of nowhere, the guard, out of his own greed and desires foreign to those he is supposed to guard, proceeds on a different economical route of compromise to what is ordered to him to be the fixture, as per the duties declared onto him the guard.
 The male pronoun is used for the reason of the male being the predominant gender in physical security arrangements.
 But in a parallel way, human females can do no better.
 And in the nationalist